YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 -reuse=<instname>
 ^^^^^^^^^^^^^^^^^

 Used when starting a Receiver Server of an SI replication stream with -updateresync in case the receiver instance has previously received from fifteen (all architecturally allowed) different externally sourced streams and is now starting to receive from yet another source stream.
-The command mupip replic -receiv -start -updateresync=<instfile> -reuse=<instname>, where instname is the name of a replication instance, instructs the receiver server to look for an existing stream in the replication instance file header whose Group Instance Name (displayed by a mupip replic -editinstance -show command on the receiver replication instance file) matches the instance name specified and if one does, reuse that stream number for the current source connection (erasing any record of the older Group using the same stream number).
+The command :code:`mupip replic -receiv -start -updateresync=<instfile> -reuse=<instname>`, where instname is the name of a replication instance, instructs the receiver server to look for an existing stream in the replication instance file header whose Group Instance Name (displayed by a mupip replic -editinstance -show command on the receiver replication instance file) matches the instance name specified and if one does, reuse that stream number for the current source connection (erasing any record of the older Group using the same stream number).

 .. _stopreceiverfilter: